bugsbugsbux/jjj/understanding-j.md

 `dberr` queries the last error's number and `dberm` gets its message.

 To raise an error its number is passed to `dbsig` which optionally accepts a custom error message as left argument.
+(Show the correct function name instead of "dbsig" in the message by using `(13!:8)` directly).

 ```J
 getinfo =: {{